rodohanna/2D-Engine-Prototype/README.md

 ### Renderer

-Entites can't control when they are rendered.
+Entities can't control when they are rendered.
 They can only buffer a render event telling the renderer where, how, and on which layer they want to be drawn.
 This allows for a lot of flexibility because render events can be preprocessed before rendering (like y and z-index sorting).
 The renderer processes buffered render events by:

 - Separating events into a world buffer and a GUI buffer.
 - Initializing a blank texture and setting it as the render target.